UBC-MDS/DSCI-532-2025-19-DataSalaries/reports/m4_reflection.md

 ## Milestone 4 - Reflection

-This week, our team focused on **refining the DataSalaries Dashboard**, incorporating user feedback, and addressing areas that could further enhance both usability and visual clarity.
-Additionally, we made several performance improvements to speed up data loading and updated the dashboard’s UI to make our app more appealing.
+This week, our team focused on **enhancing the DataSalaries Dashboard** by incorporating user feedback, refining visual clarity, and optimizing performance.
+We made improvements to navigation, interactivity, and data processing speed, ensuring a smoother user experience.

 ### Key Changes Since Milestone 3

-1. **Tabbed Chart Organization:**
+1. **Tabbed Chart Organization**
-   We restructured the dashboard into tabbed pages, enabling users to separately explore **salary trends**, **location-based salaries**, and **employment factors** across different years.
-This change improves navigation by clearly dividing the data into manageable sections, making the dashboard more organized and user-friendly.
+   - Introduced tabbed navigation to separate salary trends from location and employment factors, improving clarity and accessibility.

-2. **Year Selection Feature:**
+2. **Year Selection Feature**
-   Instead of defaulting to the most recent data, we added a dropdown to let users select and analyze salary data from different years.
-This new feature offers greater flexibility and allows users to explore historical salary trends.
+   - Added a year dropdown to enable users to explore historical salary trends rather than defaulting to the latest available data.

-3. **Improved Handling of Missing Data:**
+3. **Improved Handling of Missing Data**
-   When filtered data is unavailable, the dashboard now displays a message indicating that there is no data available instead of showing empty charts.
-This prevents the dashboard from appearing broken and improves user experience by offering clarity.
+   - Instead of displaying blank charts when no data is available, the dashboard now displays an informative message, helping users understand their selection constraints.

-4. **Dashboard Information Button:**
+4. **Dashboard Information Button**
-   A new "About" button was added in the header, providing a concise description of the dashboard’s purpose.
-This feature allows users to quickly understand the data and context, enhancing the overall user experience.
+   - Added a new "About" button in the header, providing a concise description of the dashboard’s purpose, allowing users to quickly understand the data and context.

-5. **Performance Enhancements:**
+5. **Performance Enhancements**
-   - We switched from `read_csv` to a binary format for faster data loading, reducing the time it takes to process and display data.
+   - Switched from `read_csv` to a binary format for faster data loading, reducing the time it takes to process and display data.
-   - We implemented caching for all charts to improve rendering speed, making the dashboard more responsive.
+   - Implemented caching for all charts to improve rendering speed, making the dashboard more responsive.
 6. **UI Refinements**
    - Enhanced the collapsible button description and added a disclaimer in the sidebar to clearly highlight data limitations.
    - Ensured that line chart colors and y-axis labels remain consistent across different selections to avoid confusion.

-7. **Challenging: Testing and Documentation:**
+7. **Challenging: Testing and Documentation**
-   - We set up unit tests to validate the key functions of the dashboard, ensuring the data and visualizations behave as expected.
+   - Set up unit tests to validate the key functions of the dashboard, ensuring the data and visualizations behave as expected.
-   - We also added docstrings to all functions and necessary code comments to improve code clarity and maintainability, ensuring future developers can easily understand and extend the code.
+   - Added docstrings to all functions and necessary code comments to improve code clarity and maintainability.

 ### Deviations from the Proposal

 1. **Tabbed Navigation:**: Instead of displaying all four charts on a single page as originally planned, we implemented tabbed navigation for better usability.
 2. **Refined Year Filtering:** Rather than applying year filters globally, we introduced a dropdown in the second tab, so that users can filter the year for location info without breaking trend charts.
 3. **Handling of Missing Data:** The dashboard now explicitly informs users when their selections result in no data, enhancing usability by providing immediate feedback instead of leaving users with empty visualizations.
 4. **Header Button Addition:** Added an "About" button in the header to provide quick context about the dashboard’s purpose, which was not part of the original plan but significantly improves the user experience.

 ### Reflection on Visualization and Functionality

 Our dashboard follows **DSCI 531 best practices**, prioritizing **clarity, usability, and accessibility**.
-### What Works Well
+#### What Works Well
-1. **User Experience & Navigation:** The tabbed layout improves clarity by separating trend analysis from location and company-related insights.
-And the year filter dropdown allows users to analyze salary trends across different years dynamically.
+**User Experience & Navigation**
+   - The tabbed layout allows for easy switching between trend analysis and yearly comparisons.
+   - The year dropdown lets users analyze historical salary trends dynamically.

-2. **Enhanced Interactivity & Data Interpretation:**
+**Enhanced Interactivity & Data Interpretation**
-  - Consistent color mapping ensures that job roles retain the same color in the trend charts, improving readability.
+   - Consistent color mapping ensures that job roles always retain the same color, improving readability.
-  - Dynamic messaging for empty selections ensures users receive guidance instead of encountering blank charts.
+   - Dynamic messaging for missing data enhances usability, preventing confusion.

-3. **Performance Optimizations:**
+**Performance Optimizations**
-  - Transitioning from CSV to a binary format (Parquet) significantly improved data loading speed.
+   - Parquet format significantly speeds up data loading compared to CSV.
-  - Implementing caching for chart generation reduced redundant computations and improved response times.
+   - Caching reduces redundant computations, making the dashboard more responsive.

-### Limitations and Areas for Improvement
+#### Limitations and Areas for Improvement
-1. **Rendering Performance:**
+**Rendering Performance**
-   - Despite optimizations, **Altair’s processing time** remains a bottleneck, especially when we click demo link for the first time.
+   - Despite optimizations, Altair’s processing time is still a bottleneck, especially when we click the demo link for the first time.
-   - Potential Improvement: Consideration for **alternative visualization libraries** such as Plotly or Vega to improve rendering efficiency.
+   - Future Improvement:** Consider using Plotly or Vega for faster rendering.
-2. **Y-Axis Scaling Considerations:**
+**Y-Axis Scaling for Bar Charts**
-   - While the trend line chart has a fixed y-axis scale for consistency, the bar charts do not due to extreme salary values at the executive level.
+   - While the trend line chart has a fixed y-axis scale, the bar charts do not, due to extreme executive-level salaries that distort scaling.
-   - Potential improvement: Adaptive scaling where users can toggle between fixed and dynamic y-axis scales.
+   - Future Improvement: Allow users to toggle between fixed and dynamic scaling for better clarity.
-3. **Other Possible Additions:**
+**Additional Features for Future Consideration**
-   - Incorporating salary percentiles to show salary distributions rather than just averages.
+   - Incorporating salary percentiles to visualize the distribution rather than relying solely on averages.
-   - Introducing trend projections using predictive analytics to estimate future salary trends.
+   - Predictive analytics to project future salary trends based on historical data.

 ### Insights and Feedback Reflection